 Should Your Company Have A Bereavement Leave Policy?

 It is critical for any good HR leader to understand the importance of compassion, understanding, and empathy in the workplace.
 That’s not just because it is fundamental to human relationships, it also benefits business.

-After all, organisations that show support for their employees when times are tough are more likely to encourage compassionate behaviour in employees themselves.
+After all, organizations that show support for their employees when times are tough are more likely to encourage compassionate behavior in employees themselves.
 Or, to foster reciprocation once an employee has recovered.